TeamLapen/Vampirism/docs/wiki/other/vampiric-creatures.md

 At time of writing following creatures can be turned: Cow, Llama, Cat, Panda, Pig, Polarbear, Rabbit, Sheep, Villager, Horse

-If there is no vampiric version of the creature the creature just dies as soon as they do not have blood left.
+If there is no vampiric version of the creature, the creature just dies as soon as they do not have blood left.

 # Curing creatures
 Curing vampiric creatures is the same as curing a Zombie villager.